lambda-dom/weidu_library/lib/docs/resources.md

 where id is the symbolic name of the spell.

 note(s): implementation note:
 * the correction of self-references is vulnerable to resource renamings.
-A better way to handle self-references, would be to use a fixed resource reference, e.g. use the convention of the [subspells library](./subspells.md) and use `self#res` as reference to self.
+A better way to handle self-references, would be to use a fixed resource reference, e.g. use the convention of the [subspells library](./subspells.md) and use `self#res` (or even the null string) as reference to self.

 `patch_spells_from_table STR_VAR table patches = "*" tra = "*"`